 This course will help students to gain a critical understanding of the structure of the Talmudic text.
 Through a close-reading of the text along with the use of numerous commentaries, students will learn how to greater appreciate the different voices and complexity of both the text and its religious message.
 Havruta session is required of all students.
-Prerequisite: 8 credits in Talmud (2 credits) Typically offered every 3 trimesters.
+Prerequisite: 8 credits in Talmud and Hebrew must be at least at the level of Hebrew IIA or the equivalent (2 credits) Typically offered every 3 trimesters.